How to Create an Investment Policy Statement

-Here you're documenting all of your accounts of a given type, as well as their most recent values.
-While our template requires you to amalgamate all of your accounts of a given type--the IRAs for both you and your spouse, for example--you can append pages to create a more granular view of your holdings.
+Here you’re documenting all of your accounts of a given type, as well as their most recent values.
+While our IPS template requires you to amalgamate all of your accounts of a given type--the IRAs for both you and your spouse, for example--you can append additional pages if you’d like to create a more granular view of your holdings.

 Step 4: Document target asset allocation.

-If your first thought is, "But I don't have a target asset allocation!" let this section be your impetus to arrive at one.
-This article walks through the key variables to consider when setting your portfolio's asset allocation for retirement.
-This one tackles asset allocation for college, and this article discusses how to allocate assets for shorter-term goals (it also includes some sample short- and intermediate-term portfolios).
+If your first thought is, "But I don’t have a target asset allocation!" let this section be your impetus to arrive at one.
+This article walks through the key variables to consider when setting your portfolio’s asset allocation for retirement.
+This one tackles asset allocation for college, and this article discusses how to allocate assets for short-term goals.

 Because your portfolio’s actual asset allocation is going to bump around a bit based on market performance (and, perhaps, active asset allocation decisions from you or your fund manager), it’s sensible to express your target allocations to each asset class as a range rather than a specific target.
 If your range for equities is 65% to 75%, for example, that means you’ll rebalance when your equities weighting goes below 65% or above 75%.
 For the major asset classes, a range of no fewer than 5 and no more than 10 percentage points is sensible.